AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-before-hackday.md

 ```bash configure```
 ```make clean images```

-If one of these fails then the OpenJDK environment isn't correctly set.
+If one of these fails then the OpenJDK environment isn't correctly set or the new build is broken in master.

 <br/>
 ##### Finally